sensepost/hash-cracker/README.md

 * Added function to enter a specific word as input and randomize it
 * Extended hybrid processing with non-caps jobs

+### v1.4 - Lets enter something yourself v2

+* Added function to enter a specific word as input and brute force in front and after it
+* Menu rearrange

 ## License

 GNU GPLv3